MinhajMoin/CS-355-Database-Systems/README.md

 # CS-355 Database Systems
 This repository contains all my submitted Assignments and Lab Tasks for the course, CS-355 Database Systems taken in Fall 2017 at Habib University.
+The Final Project is an inventory management system for a Computer Parts Shop.
+It uses C# FrontEnd and SQL Server as a Database.
+From the software, A record of Sale and Purchase of Items, Requisition of Items from the Suppliers.
+The software also shows all history of sale, purchase of items and company orders.
+A list of Customers and shop employees can also be maintained from the software.
+A password system keeps data secure and ensures authorized access.